Table of Contents

 - The increased humidity during rainfall often causes windshields and mirrors to fog up, further reducing visibility.
 Even with defrosters running, maintaining transparent glass surfaces can be challenging during rainy drives.

 Research shows that drivers typically reduce speeds during rainfall, a natural response to compromised visibility.
 These visibility factors significantly contribute to common rain-related accidents, including rear-end collisions and pedestrian incidents.
-Taking specific precautions to maximize visibility becomes essential for safe rainy weather driving.
+Taking specific precautions to maximize visibility becomes essential for safe driving in rainy weather.

 Reduced Traction And Increased Hydroplaning Risk

 When rain mixes with road contaminants like oil, dust, and rubber, it creates a slick surface.
-The slippery surface reduces tire traction, which makes it harder to control your vehicle.
+This reduces tire traction, which makes it harder to control your vehicle.
 As a result, the risk of motor vehicle accidents increases.

 Hydroplaning happens when water builds up under your tires faster than the treads can clear it.
 At this point, your tires lose contact with the road and float on water.
-When hydroplaning starts, you lose control of steering, acceleration, and braking.
+When hydroplaning begins, you lose control over steering, acceleration, and braking.
 The vehicle becomes nearly unresponsive until traction returns.

 Several factors increase hydroplaning risk:

-- Speed — The faster you drive, the more likely hydroplaning becomes.
+- Speed — The faster you drive, the more likely you are to experience hydroplaning.
 Risks increase significantly above 35 mph.

-- Tire Tread Depth — Worn tires with less than 2/32″ of tread depth cannot effectively channel water away.
+- Tire Tread Depth — Worn tires with less than 2/32 inch tread depth cannot effectively channel water away.

-- Water Depth — Even shallow water of just 1/12 inch (about the height of a penny) can cause hydroplaning at highway speeds.
+- Water Depth — Even shallow water of just 1/12 to 1/16 inch (about the height of a penny) can cause hydroplaning at highway speeds.

 - Vehicle Weight — Lighter vehicles are more prone to hydroplaning than heavier ones with the same tire configuration.